De Bange 90 mm cannon: Finnish service

 France donated 100 of these cannons in 1940 during Winter War between Finland and Soviet Union.
 Only 24 guns arrived before the end of the war and rest during the Interim Peace.
 When Continuation War begun 84 guns were issued to fortification and coastal units.
 Finnish troops fired more than 174 000 shots with these cannons during Continuation War and last shots in battle were fired as late as in June 1944.

 Naval service

 In addition to its land role the de Bange 90 mm was converted to arm DEMS (Defensively Equipped Merchant Ships) against the U-boat threat during WWI.
 Conversion began in 1916 and a total of 1,740 guns were given naval mounts of which 1,430 were installed aboard French ships.
 The British were also offered 400 guns and 300 were converted by EOC for British naval use, with another 200 supplied to the French.
-The EOC modifications included mounting the gun on a U shaped gun cradle on an elastic mount similar to the type used by the 6-pounder.
+The EOC modifications included mounting the gun on a U-shaped gun cradle on an elastic mount similar to the type used by the 6-pounder.
 The muzzle of the gun was given a counterweight and a hydro-pneumatic recoil mechanism was fitted above the barrel.
-For aiming a shoulder pad was provided and the gun could be elevated between -10° to +35° with 360° traverse.
+For aiming a shoulder pad was provided and the gun could be elevated between -10° and +35° with 360° traverse.